Medically Reviewed By: Aaron Horn, LMFT, MA

 What do psychologists do in a day?

 A psychologist’s day-to-day will look different based on what kind of psychologist they are.
 For example, someone working in experimental psychology will likely spend the bulk of their day at a university or research institution.
-There, they will design, conduct, and analyze the results of experiments and studies pertaining to human thought processes and behavior.
+There, they will teach the history of psychology, design, conduct, and analyze the results of experiments and studies pertaining to human thought processes and behavior.

 The more common image of a psychologist, though, is that of a clinical psychologist.
 This is the popular image people get, of someone like Sigmund Freud or a psychoanalyst.
 A clinical psychologist will spend a lot of time talking to their patients and doing therapy.
 Based on the specialization of the clinical psychologist, therapy can take many forms.
-However, most psychologists employ a method that largely involves talking to their patient, asking pointed guiding questions, taking notes, making observations, and analyzing the patient’s feedback.
+However, in the history of psychology, most psychologists would usually employ a method that largely involves talking to their patient, asking pointed guiding questions, taking notes, making observations, and analyzing the patient’s feedback.

 Do psychologists actually help?